JesusdelCas99/aws-sam-nodejs-example/README.md

   --event events/event.json --profile default
 ```

-This command launches a Docker container to emulate the Lambda function's environment as defined in the `template.yml` file, offering an accurate simulation of its behavior in AWS, including dependencies and resource constraints.
+This command launches a Docker container to emulate the Lambda environment as defined in the `template.yml` file, offering an accurate simulation of its behavior in AWS, including dependencies and resource constraints.

 #### Linking the Debug UI